sinaatalay/rendercv/docs/user_guide/index.md

 The `render` command has some options:

-- `#!bash --use-local-latex-command "LATEX_COMMAND"`: Generates the CV with the local LaTeX installation, i.e., runs `LATEX_COMMAND`.
+- `#!bash --use-local-latex-command "LATEX_COMMAND"`: Generates the CV with the local $\LaTeX$ installation, i.e., runs `LATEX_COMMAND`.
 By default, RenderCV uses its own TinyTeX distribution.
 ```bash
 rendercv render "Your_Name_CV.yaml" --use-local-latex-command "pdflatex"
 ```